1. Academic Validation

 Abstract

 Antiviral therapy is urgently needed to combat the coronavirus disease 2019 (COVID-19) pandemic, which is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The Protease inhibitor camostat mesylate inhibits SARS-CoV-2 Infection of lung cells by blocking the virus-activating host cell Protease TMPRSS2.
+The protease inhibitor camostat mesylate inhibits SARS-CoV-2 Infection of lung cells by blocking the virus-activating host cell protease TMPRSS2.
 Camostat mesylate has been approved for treatment of pancreatitis in Japan and is currently being repurposed for COVID-19 treatment.
 However, potential mechanisms of viral resistance as well as camostat mesylate metabolization and Antiviral activity of metabolites are unclear.
 Here, we show that SARS-CoV-2 can employ TMPRSS2-related host cell proteases for activation and that several of them are expressed in viral target cells.
 However, entry mediated by these proteases was blocked by camostat mesylate.
 The camostat metabolite GBPA inhibited the activity of recombinant TMPRSS2 with reduced efficiency as compared to camostat mesylate and was rapidly generated in the presence of serum.
 Importantly, the Infection experiments in which camostat mesylate was identified as a SARS-CoV-2 inhibitor involved preincubation of target cells with camostat mesylate in the presence of serum for 2 h and thus allowed conversion of camostat mesylate into GBPA.
 Indeed, when the Antiviral activities of GBPA and camostat mesylate were compared in this setting, no major differences were identified.
 Our results indicate that use of TMPRSS2-related proteases for entry into target cells will not render SARS-CoV-2 camostat mesylate resistant.
 Moreover, the present and previous findings suggest that the peak concentrations of GBPA established after the clinically approved camostat mesylate dose (600 mg/day) will result in Antiviral activity.

 Figures